stephenslater/Crowd-Dynamics/docs/performance.md

 |           6           | 324.3446888923645 |
 |           8           | 356.1513466835022 |

-We observe that the runtime appears to be slower than the theretical.
+We observe that the runtime appears to be slower than the theoretical, likely due to various overheads from synchronization and communication.

 ## Fixed Computation Scaling